alexandroid000/cv/NillesCV.md

 JOURNAL ARTICLES
 ==============

+-   A. Q. Nilles, Y. Ren, I. Becerra, S. M. LaValle.
+"A Visibility-Based Approach to Computing Nondeterministic Bouncing Strategies," in *The International Journal of Robotics Research*,  expected 2020.
 -   A. LaViers, C. Cuan, C. Maguire, K. Bradley, K. B. Mata, A. Nilles, I.
     Vidrin, N. Chakraborty, M. Heimerdinger, U. Huzaifa, R. McNish, I. Pakrasi, and A. Zurawski.
 "Choreographic and Somatic Approaches for the Development